kacyphan7/kacyphan7/README.md

 # About Me
-- 👋 My name is Kacy Phan, and I'm a passionate and enthusiastic developer with a keen eye for detail.
+- 👋 My name is Kacy Phan.
 I'm always eager to learn new things and to take on new challenges.
-- 👀 I’m particularly interested in software engineering because it allows me to combine my love for technology with my problem-solving skills.
-I enjoy working on complex projects that challenge me to think creatively and to come up with innovative solutions.
+- 👀 I enjoy working on complex projects that challenge me to think creatively and analyticially to come up with innovative solutions.
-- 🌱 I’m currently focusing on improving my skills in software design and algorithm.
-I'm excited to apply my knowledge to real-world projects.
+- 🌱 I'm excited to apply my knowledge to real-world projects.
 - 📫 Please feel free to reach out to me at via Linkedin or kacyphann@gmail.com, to collborate, connect, or if you believe I will be a good fit for your team.

 # Let's Connect and Collaborate! 🤝